RoadieHQ/marketing-site/content/blog/monorepo-plugins-migration/index.md

 ## Conclusion

-All of the plugins we developed and maintain are gradually being migrated to the https://github.com/RoadieHQ/backstage-roadie-plugins repository.
+All of the plugins we developed and maintain are gradually being migrated to the [RoadieHQ/backstage-roadie-plugins](https://github.com/RoadieHQ/backstage-roadie-plugins) repository.

-Plugin users will not notice any difference with how they consume our plugins from https://www.npmjs.com/.
+Plugin users will not notice any difference with how they consume our plugins from NPM.
 This migration does make a difference for plugin contributors.
-You can read more about contributing at https://github.com/RoadieHQ/roadie-backstage-plugins/blob/main/CONTRIBUTING.md.
+You can read more about contributing in our [CONTRIBUTING.md](https://github.com/RoadieHQ/roadie-backstage-plugins/blob/main/CONTRIBUTING.md) file.

 This type of structural change is always a bit difficult at the start but we are confident it will result in a better experience for our plugin users.
 We always welcome contributions to our plugins and hope that this change will also make it easier to contribute.